nvitya/vihal/armm/RP/README.md

 2. The QSPI hardware is very much restricted to handle the external Flash memory only
 3. The PIO unit is a very Raspberry PI specific one, no vendor independent driver is possible here

-# Known Issues

-* I'v noticed at the USB-Uart test that it jams sometimes.
-It can be an USB problem or a DMA problem.
-I plan to fix it soon